namansingla05/excel_sales_dashboard/README.md

 ## Overview

-This project is a **dynamic Excel Dashboard** designed to monitor and visualize **Sales Executive Performance** across multiple cities in India: **Chennai, Delhi, Mumbai, Nagpur, Patna, Pune, Ranchi, and Surat**.
+This project is a **Dynamic Excel Dashboard** designed to monitor and visualize **Sales Executive Performance** across multiple cities in India: **Chennai, Delhi, Mumbai, Nagpur, Patna, Pune, Ranchi, and Surat**.
 It offers a concise, interactive view of:
 - Total Sales
 - Target Hit %
 - Gap From Target